PayThePizzo/Discrete-Mathematics-Notes/Theory/01 - Logical Equivalence.md

 2. Check each combination of truth values of the statement variables to see whether the truth value of P is the same as the truth value of Q.
    1. If in each row the truth value of P is the same as the truth value of Q, then P and Q are logically equivalent.
    2. If in some row P has a different truth value from Q, then P and Q are not logically equivalent.

+---

+### Tautology
+> A tautology is a statement form that is always true regardless of the truth values of the individual statements substituted for its
+> statement variables.
+A statement whose form is a tautology is a tautological statement.

+### Contradiction
+> A contradiction is a statement form that is always false regardless of the truth values of the individual statements substituted
+> for its statement variables.
+A state- ment whose form is a contradiction is a contradictory statement.